 - Multi-column formatting

-- Keeping text together, or floating text to the top of a page or column, and widow
+- Keeping text together, or floating text to the top of a page or column, and widow control

 - Revision codes with version control